paraform/paraform-base/README.md

 # paraform-base

-Template repo for a static next js web app with PWA support, sanity cms and theme-ui.
+Template repo for a static next.js web app with PWA support, sanity cms and theme-ui.